MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-handle-user-interrupts-adaptive.md

 If selected:

-1. The `OnIntent` trigger containing _Intent = "GetUserProfile"_ fires
+1. This generates a "Profile" utterance from the user.
+1. The root dialog's recognizer recognizes a "GetUserProfile" intent.
-1. It starts the `userProfileDialog` dialog, another adaptive dialog, which in turn configures its own recognizer and generator and executes its triggers and actions.
-1. The `userProfileDialog` dialog will be discussed in the [GetUserProfileDialog](#getuserprofiledialog) section below.
+1. The root dialog's `OnIntent` trigger for that intent fires, which starts the `userProfileDialog` dialog, another adaptive dialog.

+    The user profile dialog has its own recognizer and generator and executes its own triggers and actions in response to user input, as discussed later in the [GetUserProfileDialog](#getuserprofiledialog) section.

 Here is the code of the `OnIntent` trigger, in **RootDialog.cs**, that handles the _GetUserProfile_ intent: